JWH709/Buffoon-Builder/Notes/NOTES.md

 - Added style changes on click & hover for all current buttons.
 I should, however, look into what makes a good on click style change, not 100% sure with the ones I have currently.
 - Made it so that on hover, buttons are darkened, but on click they light up.

+## June 29th:

+- Spent the day working with three.js.
+I think I have a solid understanding of the basics, so I've decided to move on to react three fiber, however, it's wonky, or at least my understanding of it is.
+It's supposed to be more "reactful" however, I'm getting the impression that it's a bit more complicated than how I seem to be thinking about it.
+Going to take another look at it tomorrow once I add some basic restrictions to the downloader tomorrow.

+## June 30th:

+- Going to take a stab at finishing off the dowloader today.
+- So I've created a basic stopgap when downloading a joker that prevents a user from downloading a joker if it's missing information, however, upon testing this, I noticed that while they clear buttons clear out all of the logic block LUA, they don't remove the logic block LUA from the LUA itself.
+-